 I wholeheartedly support the life-affirming work of Living Theatre Workshops.

 DePauw University, January 22, 2012, 13:18

 When I first heard, “Mysteries and Smaller Pieces” I had no idea what to expect.
-I remember thinking, “Okay it’s Living Theatre so it has to be crazy and weird right?”.
+I remember thinking, “Okay it’s living theatre so it has to be crazy and weird right?”.
 I couldn’t have been more wrong.
-Thanks to Jerry and Lois my original opinion ( which was i admit extremely uninformed) was thrown out the window.
-They were able to show me that the living Theatre is an organization that exposes issues to the public and goes about finding a solution or making the audience think about solutions to these issues.
+Thanks to Jerry and Lois my original opinion (which was I admit extremely uninformed) was thrown out the window.
+They were able to show me that the living theatre is an organization that exposes issues to the public and goes about finding a solution or making the audience think about solutions to these issues.
 I love this about the Living Theatre, I was never much of an activist but now I believe I am going to have a great voice and a say on issues in our country and throughout the world.
-So first Thank you Living Theatre company for just doing what you do.
+So first Thank you living theatre company for just doing what you do.

-My opinion of a theater company was changed through out this three week process of putting on Mysteries and Smaller Pieces, but that’s not the only thing that changed about me.
+My opinion of a theatre company was changed throughout this three week process of putting on Mysteries and Smaller Pieces, but that’s not the only thing that changed about me.
 One main thing that has changed is well… myself as an actor.
 Through this play I have come in touch with the true actor that has been wanting to come out for so long.
 When performing Mysteries its all about full commitment to what you are doing and that full commitment, that focus, that drive is what has made me a better actor.

 Jerry and Lois, I would just like to say thank you so much for coming to help us with this production.
 Also, thank you for helping me find myself as an actor, and bring me at peace with the person who I really am.
 Thank you so much and I look forward to working with you both in the future.

 DePauw University, January 21, 2012, 09:29